End-to-end Temporal Action Detection with Transformer: TadTR

 \subsection{Architecture}

-\textbf{Encoder.} Let $X_V \in \R ^{T_S\times C_V}$ denotes the video feature sequence, where $T_S$ and $C_V$ are the length and dimension, respectively.
+\textbf{Encoder.} Let $\boldsymbol{X}_V \in \R ^{T_S\times C}$ denotes the video feature sequence, where $T_S$ and $C$ are the length and dimension, respectively.
 Each frame in the feature sequence is a feature vector extracted from a certain snippet in the video.
-Here, a snippet means a sequence of a few (e.g., 8) consecutive frames.
-A 1D convolutional layer with kernel size 1 is applied to reduce its dimension to $C$.
-The encoder models the relation between different snippets and outputs a feature sequence $X_E \in \R^{T_S \times C}$ enhanced with temporal context.
-As depicted in Fig.~\ref{fig:arch}, it consists of $L_E$ Transformer encoder layers of the homogeneous architecture, where the key component is the attention module.
+Here, a snippet means a sequence of a few (\eg, 8) consecutive frames.
+We use linear projection to make $C=256$.
+The encoder models the relations between different snippets and outputs a feature sequence $\boldsymbol{X}_E \in \R^{T_S \times C}$ enhanced with temporal context.
+As depicted in Fig.~\ref{fig:arch}, it consists of $L_E$ Transformer encoder layers of the homogeneous architecture.
+Each encoder layer has two sub-layers,~\ie, a temporal deformable attention (TDA) module, and a feed-forward network (FFN).
+Layer normalization~\cite{ba2016layer} is used after each sub-layer and a residual connection is added between the input of each sub-layer and the output of the follow-up normalization layer.
+Except for TDA, all the other components are identical to the primitive Transformer~\cite{vaswani2017attention}.

-The primitive dense attention module in~\cite{vaswani2017attention} attends to all locations in an input feature sequence, suffering from high computation cost and slow convergence.
-To mitigate these issues, we employ a temporal deformable attention (TDA) module that adaptively attends to a sparse set of temporal locations around a reference location in the feature sequence.
+TDA is an alternative to the dense attention module in~\cite{vaswani2017attention}.
+The high similarities between different frames and the vagueness of action boundaries require a detector to possess locality awareness.
+In other words, the detector should be more sensitive to local changes in the temporal domain.
+The dense attention module that attends to all locations in an input feature sequence, is less sensitive to such local changes.
+Besides, it suffers from high computation cost and slow convergence~\cite{zhu2021deformable}.
+To better fit the TAD task, we draw inspiration from~\cite{zhu2021deformable} and propose a temporal deformable attention (TDA) module that adaptively attends to a sparse set of temporal locations around a reference location in the input feature sequence.